 “The Doors are coming over to England next month to rehearse with Werth and tie up a deal which will put Howard into Jim Morrison’s shoes.”

 – Melody Maker, 3rd February 1973

 But the plans quickly fell apart, as Manzarek, Krieger, and Densmore were writing material that was diverging into different creative areas.
 With Jim Morrison The Doors had lost their creative focus.
-When Ray Manzarek and wife Dorothy left England The Doors had officially broken up.
+When Ray Manzarek and wife Dorothy left England, in August 1973, The Doors had officially closed.